Well-known figures talk about TS Eliot and the impact of his work:

 Jeremy Irons describes his experiences of reading TS Eliot’s poetry

-Robert Webb of Peep Show and Mitchell & Webb, explains how the death of his mother influenced his teenage reading of Prufrock.
+Robert Webb of Peep Show and Mitchell & Webb, author of How Not To Be A Boy, talks about The Love Song of J Alfred Prufrock.

 Walker Evans, the great American photographer, cherished his personal copy of The Waste Land.